CONTENTS

 REST API Call Question

-We needed to call a paginated API for university data to retrieve and process information about universities worldwide.
-The API URL was https://jsonmock.hackerrank.com/api/universities, and we had to handle pagination logic.
+I needed to call a paginated API for university data to retrieve and process information about universities worldwide.
+The API URL was https://jsonmock.hackerrank.com/api/universities, and I had to handle pagination logic.

 This felt familiar, similar to a HubSpot OA question I’d done before, but easier.
 I sent a GET request for the first page first, pulling out total_pages from the response.
 Then I looped through all page numbers, fetching each one, extracting university info from the data array, and focusing on organizing key fields like country.
 The whole data aggregation part went pretty quickly for me.